 Finishing your dog's haircut is much easier than the cutting process.
 Once your dog is free of your tight grip, he will scamper away and get used to the freedom of no longer having so much fur!
 You will then be stuck cleaning up the hair.

-With your broom or your vacuum, clean up the pet fur, give the towel a good wash, and consider all the ways you can spend the grooming money you saved!
+With your broom or your best handheld vacuum for pet hair, clean up the pet fur, give the towel a good wash, and consider all the ways you can spend the grooming money you saved!